TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/002 Architecture.md

 The client will be a Blazor WASM application, using standard `HttpClient`s to make requests to the server.

 The server will use a REST Web API to receive the above mentioned requests.
 Initially we will store data in a file, using json format.
-Later, we will swap it out with a database, using Entity Framework Core.
+Later, we will swap it out with a database, using Entity Framework Core and SQLite.

-This means, we must design the system, so that this swapping out is easy, and affects as little of the rest of the system as possible.
+This means, we must design the system, so that this swapping out is easy (relatively speaking), and affects as little of the rest of the system as possible.
 We will apply the Dependency Inversion Principle, and hide the Data Access layer behind interfaces.